What Is the Best Way to Get Leaves out of a Pool

 The ultimate in leaf removal – a robotic pool cleaner

 I finally bought a Dolphin robotic pool cleaner almost 2 years ago and I must say it is the best investment I ever made as far as our pool is concerned.
-How did I ever survive without it!
+How did I ever survive without it?
 It saves me hours of work each week and as it is so easy to use I clean more frequently too

 Dolphin Nautilus CC Plus Robotic Pool Vacuum Cleaner — Wall Climbing Capability — Top Load Filters for Easy Maintenance — Ideal for Above/In-Ground Pools up to 50 FT in Length

-The overwhelming consensus on the swimming pool cleaning forums and Facebook groups is that the Dolphin Nautilus CC Plus robotic pool cleaner is the best on the market, by far, yet it is actually nowhere near the most expensive available.
+The overwhelming consensus on the swimming pool cleaning forums and Facebook groups is that the Dolphin Nautilus CC Plus robotic pool cleaner is the best on the market, by far, yet it is nowhere near the most expensive available.

 The Nautilus does not use the pool’s filter system so does not need to be connected to a vacuum hose.
 Instead, it is powered via an electrical cable and moves around the pool, including climbing the walls, cleaning and scrubbing the water line as it goes.